Yalgie/connect-four/README.md

 ## Assumptions
 - Assuming no data needs to be saved or persisted throughout sessions
 - Assuming we don't need to use something like socket.io to make the game multiplayer

+## Notes
+- Decided to use thunk to manipulate the state data before dispatching to the reducers, usually you'd only use thunk for async operations but I like how thunk structures the actions.
+Was also considering looking into redux-sagas but did some research and seemed a bit overkill for this use case.
+- This was basically the first time I've used jest also so excuse the tests if they're not amazing.

 ## Improvements / Wishlist
 - Socket based multiplayer game where the game can be played on users own screens